cloudinary-community/gatsby-source-cloudinary/CONTRIBUTING.md

 - **Please describe your idea step-by-step** and include as many details as you can.
 - **Write an example showing your steps**.
 Include copy/pasteable snippets in your example, as [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
 - **Describe the current behavior** and **explain which behavior you would like instead** and why.
 - Please **include screenshots and animated GIFs** showing the steps or showing the part which your idea relates to.
-You can use [Licecap](https://www.cockos.com/licecap/) to record GIFs on macOS and Windows.
+You can use [Licecap](https://www.cockos.com/licecap/) when recording GIFs on macOS and Windows.
 - **Explain why our users will need your idea**.
 - **Specify your plugin version**.
 - **Specify your Gatsby version.**